fmaussion/teaching/linux_tutorial.rst

 ``gedit`` is the name of the editor program (like Window's "Notepad").
 At the end of this file, add the following two lines::

-  # added for the physics of climate course:
+  # added for Fabien's course:
   export PATH="/scratch/c707/c7071047/miniconda3/bin:$PATH"

 **Note**: if you have installed miniconda/anaconda before, you will see very similar lines in your ``.bashrc`` file.
 You should replace these lines with the new ones.